Stefanuk12/pesde-registry/README.md

     A simple way to protect your server is to only allow Cloudflare IPs to access your server.
 The [linked script](https://github.com/kingcc/cloudflare-ips-only/blob/master/host.sh) automatically adds the needed `iptables` rules for you.
 However, **you need to save it manually**.
 These rules should make it so the ports for HTTP and HTTPS can only be accessed via Cloudflare.
 Other ports will remain open like normal.

+    NOTE: If you are using Oracle Cloud, you need to use `firewall-cmd` instead, and disable iptables for Docker.

 5. Protection - [Other](https://github.com/dreamsofcode-io/zenstats/blob/main/docs/vps-setup.md)

     You can view more recommended things in the [linked guide](https://github.com/dreamsofcode-io/zenstats/blob/main/docs/vps-setup.md) which covers making a new user and hardening SSH.
 I recommend you make a user for `traefik` and another user for the pesde `registry` itself.

 6. CD (Optional) - [Video 1](https://www.youtube.com/watch?v=fuZoxuBiL9o), [Video 2](https://www.youtube.com/watch?v=F-9KWQByeU0)

     [Dreams of Code](https://www.youtube.com/@dreamsofcode) has some great videos showing you further setup on the CD and things like `docker context` and `docker stack`.
 The CD will let you automatically make changes to the configuration on GitHub and see them deployed onto the server.
-I have already put the workflow [here](./.github/workflows/deploy.yaml).
+I have already put [the workflow here](./.github/workflows/deploy.yaml).
 If you want to use it, follow [Video 1](https://www.youtube.com/watch?v=fuZoxuBiL9o) by creating the `DEPLOY_SSH_PRIVATE_KEY` secret and setting the `DEPLOY_HOST` inside of the [workflow file](./.github/workflows/deploy.yaml).

 ## Configuration